 The Struggle is Real!

-You have tried everything and you are desperate.
-Hair loss can be embarrassing, but you’re not the first to through with it.
+You’ve tried everything and you’re desperate.
+Hair loss can be embarrassing, but luckily you’re not the first to through with it.
 You’ve tried Jamaican black castor oil that your sister recommended, you’ve even tried garlic and onion juice (I’m not judging you!).
 If you haven’t yet, read our 5 tips to grow longer, healthier hair.